-This policy will be reviewed as guidance from the LA or DfE is updated, and as a minimum every 4 weeks by Gemma Grainger, Headteacher.
+This policy will be reviewed as guidance from the LA or DfE is updated, and as a minimum every 4 weeks by Gemma Grainger, Headteacher or CAT safeguarding lead.

 16. Links with other policies

 This policy links to the following policies and procedures: